 - Breath Weapon: They can breath fire if wounded enough.

 - Call Back: A massive one to the Bell Gargoyles.
-Heck, you even fight them in a similar boss area, and with a remastered Leitmotif.
+You even fight them in a similar boss area, and with a remastered Leitmotif.

 - Flight: They can take to the air and sneak behind the player with a plunging attack.